Film series Â· Galleries Â· Theater Â· Concerts Â· Museums Â· Auditions

 4 p.m.-11 p.m.
 Tuesday through Saturday.
 Call 722-0715.

-Â· Black Hills Chamber Music Society presents Musical Colors of the Black Hills featuring local musicians, at 7:30 p.m.
+Â· Black Hills Chamber Music Society presents Musical Colors of the Black Hills at 7:30 p.m.
 Sunday, Jan.
-28, This concert, organized by Elizabeth Benusis, will feature local musicians performing in a variety of chamber music ensembles.
-Event is at First Congregational Church, 1200 Clark St., Rapid City.
-Tickets for adults $14, college students and senior citizens $10, high school students $5.
+28, First Congregational Church, 1200 Clark St., Rapid City.
+This concert, organized by Elizabeth Benusis, will feature local musicians performing in a variety of chamber music ensembles.
+Tickets for adults are $13, college students and senior citizens $10, high school students $5.

 Â· The Friends of the Devereaux Library at South Dakota School of Mines & Technology announce the 13th Annual Nostalgia Film Series.
 The annual event features 10 classic films that are shown on consecutive Sunday evenings at Elks Theatre.
 This year's series, "The Star of Something Big" is comprised of films that were so popular that each of them inspired a sequel.
-The 2007 series begins on Sunday, Jan.
-14. Season tickets are $30 for all 10 films and are available at Bag Ladies, 517 6th St.; Elks Theatre, 512 6th St. and the Devereaux Library on the Mines campus.
+The 2007 series begins today.
+Tickets are available at the door for $5.
 Call Devereaux Library at 394-1262.